mbucchia/OpenVR-CloudXR/README.md

 - Immersive VR display (streaming)
 - Motion Controllers tracking
 - Motion Controllers inputs (eg: triggers, buttons...)
-- Motion Controllers haptics [NOT SUPPORTED BY CLOUDXR as of May 2026]
+- Motion Controllers haptics [NOT SUPPORTED BY CLOUDXR **]
 - Hand joints tracking
-- Eye tracking [NOT SUPPORTED BY CLOUDXR as of May 2026]
+- Eye tracking [NOT SUPPORTED BY CLOUDXR **]
-- Visibility mask (aka "hidden area mesh") [NOT SUPPORTED BY CLOUDXR as of May 2026]
+- Visibility mask (aka "hidden area mesh") [NOT SUPPORTED BY CLOUDXR **]
 - Built-in Contrast Adaptive Sharpening (CAS)
+- Configurable FOV "tangents" (reduced FOV) [NOT SUPPORTED BY CLOUDXR **]

+** These features are currently implemented through standard OpenXR calls, however the CloudXR runtime does not implement these calls today.
+In the future, if CloudXR implements the missing OpenXR functionality, they _should_ work without any changes to OpenVR-CloudXR.

 # Usage